RammyIssa/stiltassessment/README.md

 There are 2 different ways to run the application, pulling the container from docker, or cloning the repo and running it locally.

 ## Docker install and run (copy and paste steps 1-3 in shell)
-1. docker pull rammyissa/code-challenge:stiltAssessmentContainer
-2. docker run -td --name "stiltassessmentcontainer" rammyissa/code-challenge:stiltAssessmentContainer
+1. docker run -it rammyissa/code-challenge:stiltAssessmentContainer bash -c "glow README.md && bash"
-3. docker exec -i -t stiltassessmentcontainer sh
-4. Type "python simulator.py" and press enter
+2. Type "python simulator.py" and press enter
-5. Read directions of prompt and enter 1 for FIFO or 2 for matched and press enter to start program, enter any other number to exit program.
+3. Read directions of prompt and enter 1 for FIFO or 2 for matched and press enter to start program, enter any other number to exit program.
-6. Once program is exited and you want to run tests, type "python -m pytest" and press enter
+4. Once program is exited and you want to run tests, type "python -m pytest" and press enter

 ## Gibhub clone and run locally
 1. git clone https://github.com/RammyIssa/stiltassessment.git
 2. cd into main directory '/stiltassessment'
+3. Create virtual environment with conda or venv
-2. create virtual environment
+4. Activate virtual environment
-3. pip3 install -r requirements.txt
+5. pip3 install -r requirements.txt
-4. run application with 'python3 simulator.py'
+6. Run application with 'python3 simulator.py'
-5. Read directions of prompt and enter 1 for FIFO or 2 for matched and press enter to start program, enter any other number to exit program.
+7. Read directions of prompt and enter 1 for FIFO or 2 for matched and press enter to start program, enter any other number to exit program.
-6. Once program is exited and you want to run tests, type "python -m pytest" and press enter
+8. Once program is exited and you want to run tests, type "python -m pytest" and press enter

 # Entry Points to the system:
 ### def place_order(order)